 Fantasmic on the other hand is a show that the park put on every night, and is basically their alternative to the fireworks show that Magic Kingdom and Epoct have.
 Fantasmic takes place in a giant outdoor amphitheater, and runs for 26 minutes.
 It shows a lot of scenes from different Disney movies using water screens, actors, props and fireworks and culminates with Mickey battling a giant dragon with great fire and water effects.
 Here’s the video on YouTube if you want to check it out.
 (There’s three parts to the video by the way.)

-For the sake of completion, here’s a page showing all of the eating places around MGM as well as information and another Kodak ad (I think I should be getting some kick backs with all the Kodak ads I’ve presented these past weeks!)
+For the sake of completion, here’s a page showing all of the eating places around MGM as well as information and another Kodak ad.

 In the Tips and Info section, the guide tells us “anytime you see someone with a Disney name tag, just ask!”
 It’s kind of open ended; I guess we can can ask anything from “where is The Great Movie Ride” to “how many lock nuts are on Rock n’ Roller Coaster.”
 Then again, it’s so open ended that I guess we can ask anything!
 “How far away is the sun?”; “What do you think about Universal Studios?”; “Where can I find a good strip club?”